ibm-cloud-docs/key-protect/FAQs.md

 {: #keys-across-regions}
 {: faq}

 Your encryption keys are confined to the region that you created them in. {{site.data.keyword.keymanagementserviceshort}} does not copy or export encryption keys to other regions.

+## What happens when I delete a key?
+{: #key-destruction}
+{: faq}

+When you delete a key, the service marks the key as deleted, and the key transitions to the _Destroyed_ state.
+Keys in this state are no longer recoverable, and the cloud services that use the key can no longer decrypt data that is associated with the key.
+Your data remains in those services in its encrypted form.
+Metadata that is associated with a key, such as the key's transition history and name, is kept in the {{site.data.keyword.keymanagementserviceshort}} database.

+Before you delete a key, ensure that you no longer require access to any data that is associated with the key.
+This action cannot be reversed.

+## What happens when I need to deprovision my service instance?
+{: #deprovision-service}
+{: faq}

+If you decide to move on from {{site.data.keyword.keymanagementserviceshort}}, you must delete any remaining keys from your service instance before you can deprovision the service.
+After you delete your service instance, {{site.data.keyword.keymanagementserviceshort}} uses [envelope encryption](/docs/services/key-protect?topic=key-protect-envelope-encryption) to crypto-shred any data that is associated with the service instance.